kai-shiao/javascriptLearning/README.md

-<h1>javascriptCodingQuestions</h1>
+<h1>javascriptAndJqueryCodingQuestions</h1>

-<p>javascriptCodingQuestions is a repository containing a collection of JavaScript programs integrated with HTML.
+<p>This is a repository containing a collection of vanilla JavaScript and jQuery programs integrated with HTML.
 In this context, this allows the user to
 provide input, with JavaScript immediately providing a response.</p>

 <h2>PROGRAMS</h2>